 According to some sources, Adam racked up 83,000 kills playing online, with 22,000 being head shots.
 He also spent large amounts of time researching school shootings going back to 1981 and practicing shooting using pellet guns.
 In addition to his strange behavior, he barred his mother from entering his room and would only communicate with her through e-mail.

 This one needs no introduction.
 On April 20, 1999, Eric Harris and Dylan Klebold entered Columbine High School and opened fire on students and teachers, killing 12 students and a teacher before turning their guns on themselves.
 When the carnage was over, many people asked why these two teens had committed such a heinous act.
 From anger and isolation to mental illness, there were many different theories.
 One of the most prevalent to this day is the effects of the video game DOOM on Harris and Klebold.

-Both Harris and Klebold were avid fans of the game, with Harris using it as a basis for a creative writing school project and creating his own levels of the game and posting them online.
+Both Harris and Klebold were avid fans of the game, with Harris using it as a basis for a creative writing school project, creating his own levels of the game, and posting them online.
 These levels were later named “The Harris Levels” after the shooting.
 With the game’s intense violence, it was a clear connection for most to tie DOOM to the massacre.
-In a cruel twist of fate, a video game based off of the shooting called Super Columbine Massacre RPG! was released by independent developer Danny Ledonne and was tied to the 2006 Dawson College shooting, as detailed above.
+In a cruel twist of fate, a video game based on the shooting called Super Columbine Massacre RPG! was released by independent developer Danny Ledonne and was tied to the 2006 Dawson College shooting.

 1 Anders Breivik